johndgiese/dotvim/README.md

 # How this vim setup differs from normal vim

-* Much better colorscheme.
 * ESC in insert mode is now jk (quickly, one after another).
 This mapping allows you to keep your hands still.
 * Swaps the semicolon and colon, because you use colon a lot and almost never use semicolon
 * F1 opens nerdtree
-* F2 opens the ctag viewer
+* F2 opens the ctag viewer (SHIFT-F2 opens an alternate viewer)
 * F3 is the mini-buffer explorer
 * F4 opens the gundo plugin
 * The new <leader> key is , instead of /